Harmonic quasiconformal mappings between $\mathscr{C}^1$ smooth Jordan domains: Auxiliary results

-The constant $G_p$ depends on the same parameters as the constant $E_p$ from \eqref{hardye} together with the constant of quasiconformality $k$, and this follows from the fact that $\Psi(0)=a_{j,0}$, \eqref{phi00}, \eqref{aj0}, \eqref{closeen} and a Cauchy type inequality for $H(z)$ in the annulus $1/\rho<|z|<1$, where $R=(1/\rho+1)/2$.
+The constant $G_p$ depends on the same parameters as the constant $E_p$ from \eqref{hardye} together with the constant of quasiconformality $k$, and this follows from the fact that $\Psi(0)=a_{j,0}$, \eqref{phi00}, \eqref{aj0}, \eqref{closeen} and a Cauchy type inequality for $H(z)$ in the annulus $1/R<|z|<1$, where $1/R=(1/\rho+1)/2$.
+Here $\rho$ is a given constant bigger than $1$ as in the begging of the proof.

 Since $p \Re L_j(z) = p \log |K_j(z)|$, it follows that $\exp (p\log |K_j(z)|)=|K_j(z)|^p$.
 Therefore $K_j\in H^p$.
 Now we have

 where $\Phi_1(t_i)=s_i$, $i=1,4$, and $\Phi_2(t_i)=s_i$, $i=2,3$.
 Moreover $|\Phi_1'(e^{it})|$ is bounded on $\{e^{it}:t_1\le t\le t_4\}$ and $|\Phi_2'(e^{it})|$ on $\{e^{it}:t_3\le t\le t_2+2\pi\}$.
 Therefore